-The Slim Micro Framework for PHP 5 is a micro framework that enables developers to quickly write RESTful web applications and APIs.
+The Slim Micro Framework is a micro framework that enables developers to quickly write RESTful web applications and APIs.
 I emphasize micro because Slim is just that — a lightweight and nimble PHP framework used to build smaller web applications and APIs.
 Unlike CodeIgniter and Symfony (excellent frameworks created by EllisLab and Sensio Labs, respectively), Slim forgoes controllers and abstract components for simplicity and ease-of-use.

 You can build a Slim Framework web application with only a single file.
 Over time, however, projects grow in scope and size; better organization becomes necessary.
 Slim does not use controllers to organize application methods or routes; controllers are beyond Slim’s concern.
 That being said, it is possible to organize larger Slim Framework applications.
 Here’s how I organize my own Slim Framework applications.